CookiePLMonster/CookiePLMonster.github.io/_posts/2023-10-21-juiced-acclaim-and-pc-demos.md

 ## Progressive Scan

-The {{ "2004-07-28" | date: page.date-format }} build and the final version of Juiced include an option to switch the game to use Progressive Scan by holding **X**{:style="color:rgb(124, 178, 232);font-family:monospace, monospace"} + **△**{:style="color:rgb(64, 226, 160);font-family:monospace, monospace"},
+The {% include elements/time.html date="2004-07-28" %} build and the final version of Juiced include an option to switch the game to use Progressive Scan by holding **X**{:style="color:rgb(124, 178, 232);font-family:monospace, monospace"} + **△**{:style="color:rgb(64, 226, 160);font-family:monospace, monospace"},
-while the {{ "2004-06-11" | date: page.date-format }} build doesn't implement this option yet.
+while the {% include elements/time.html date="2004-06-11" %} build doesn't implement this option yet.
 With this cheat, Progressive Scan is enabled also on this build.

 ## Fixed Widescreen